huiwenzhang/ICRA2020-paper-list/README.md

 - Learning a Pile Loading Controller from Demonstrations
 - Learning Navigation Costs from Demonstration in Partially Observable Environments

-## Medical Robots and Systems
-- Design of a Percutaneous MRI-Guided Needle Robot with Soft Fluid-Driven Actuator
-- SCADE: Simultaneous Sensor Calibration and Deformation Estimation of FBG-Equipped Unmodeled Continuum Manipulators (I)

-- Novel Optimization-Based Design and Surgical Evaluation of a Treaded Robotic Capsule Colonoscope (I)

-- Generative Localisation with Uncertainty Estimation through Video-CT Data for Bronchoscopic Biopsy
-- Internet of Things (IoT)-Based Collaborative Control of a Redundant Manipulator for Teleoperated Minimally Invasive Surgeries
-- Design and Prototyping of a Bio-Inspired Kinematic Sensing Suit for the Shoulder Joint: Precursor to a Multi-DoF Shoulder Exosuit
-- LaryngoTORS: A Novel Cable-Driven Parallel Robotic System for Transoral Laser Phonosurgery
-- Online Disturbance Estimation for Improving Kinematic Accuracy in Continuum Manipulators
-- Permanent Magnet-Based Localization for Growing Robots in Medical Applications
-- An Ergonomic Shared Workspace Analysis Framework for the Optimal Placement of a Compact Master Control Console
-- Virtual Fixture Assistance for Suturing in Robot-Aided Pediatric Endoscopic Surgery
-- Design, Modeling, and Control of a Compact SMA-Actuated MR-Conditional Steerable Neurosurgical Robot
-- Constrained-Space Optimization and Reinforcement Learning for Complex Tasks
-- Automatic Design of Compliant Surgical Forceps with Adaptive Grasping Functions
-- A Parametric Grasping Methodology for Multi-Manual Interactions in Real-Time Dynamic Simulations
-- PCA-Based Visual Servoing Using Optical Coherence Tomography
-- A Tele-Operated Microsurgical Forceps-Driver with a Variable Stiffness Haptic Feedback Master Device
-- Hysteresis Compensator with Learning-Based Hybrid Joint Angle Estimation for Flexible Surgery Robots
-- Towards FBG-Based Shape Sensing for Micro-Scale and Meso-Scale Continuum Robots with Large Deflection
-- Agile 3D-Navigation of a Helical Magnetic Swimmer
-- Two Shank-Mounted IMUs-Based Gait Analysis and Classification for Neurological Disease Patients
-- An Open-Source Framework for Rapid Development of Interactive Soft-Body Simulations for Real-Time Training
-- Towards 5-DoF Control of an Untethered Magnetic Millirobot Via MRI Gradient Coils
-- The ARMM System - Autonomous Steering of Magnetically-Actuated Catheters: Towards Endovascular Applications
-- Automatic Normal Positioning of Robotic Ultrasound Probe Based Only on Confidence Map Optimization and Force Measurement
-- A Semi-Autonomous Stereotactic Brain Biopsy Robot with Enhanced Safety
-- Magnetically Steered Robotic Insertion of Cochlear-Implant Electrode Arrays: System Integration and First-In-Cadaver Results
-- Magnetic Sensor Based Topographic Localization for Automatic Dislocation of Ingested Button Battery
-- A Fully Actuated Body-Mounted Robotic Assistant for MRI-Guided Low Back Pain Injection
-- Fault Tolerant Control in Shape-Changing Internal Robots
-- Evaluation of Increasing Camera Baseline on Depth Perception in Surgical Robotics
-- Toward Autonomous Robotic Micro-Suturing Using Optical Coherence Tomography Calibration and Path Planning
-- Improved Multiple Objects Tracking Based Autonomous Simultaneous Magnetic Actuation &amp; Localization for WCE
-- Towards Bimanual Vein Cannulation: Preliminary Study of a Bimanual Robotic System with a Dual Force Constraints Controller
-- Evaluation of a Combined Grip of Pinch and Power Grips in Manipulating a Master Manipulator
-- Contact Stability Analysis of Magnetically-Actuated Robotic Catheter under Surface Motion
-- Fast and Accurate Intracorporeal Targeting through an Anatomical Orifice Exhibiting Unknown Behavior
-- Robotic Swarm Control for Precise and On-Demand Embolization
-- Bilateral Teleoperation Control of a Redundant Manipulator with an RCM Kinematic Constraint

 ## Legged Robots
 - An Open Torque-Controlled Modular Robot Architecture for Legged Locomotion Research